henrysky/astroNN/docs/source/galaxy10.rst

 1. Galaxy10 dataset classification labels come from `Galaxy Zoo`_
 2. Galaxy10 dataset images come from `DESI Legacy Imaging Surveys`_

-Galaxy Zoo is described in `Lintott et al. 2008`_, the GalaxyZoo Data Release 2 is described in `Lintott et al. 2011`_, Galaxy Zoo DECals Campaign is described in
+Galaxy Zoo is described in `Lintott et al. 2008`_, the GalaxyZoo Data Release 2 is described in `Lintott et al. 2011`_, Galaxy Zoo DECaLS Campaign is described in
 `Walmsley M. et al. 2021`_, DESI Legacy Imaging Surveys is described in `Dey A. et al., 2019`_

 The Legacy Surveys consist of three individual and complementary projects: the Dark Energy Camera Legacy Survey (DECaLS; Proposal ID #2014B-0404; PIs: David Schlegel and Arjun Dey), the Beijing-Arizona Sky Survey (BASS; NOAO Prop.
 ID #2015A-0801; PIs: Zhou Xu and Xiaohui Fan), and the Mayall z-band Legacy Survey (MzLS; Prop.
 ID #2016A-0453; PI: Arjun Dey).
 DECaLS, BASS and MzLS together include data obtained, respectively, at the Blanco telescope, Cerro Tololo Inter-American Observatory, NSF’s NOIRLab; the Bok telescope, Steward Observatory, University of Arizona; and the Mayall telescope, Kitt Peak National Observatory, NOIRLab.
 The Legacy Surveys project is honored to be permitted to conduct astronomical research on Iolkam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham Nation.